 Second, you can browse the COMNAP_Antarctic_Station_Catalogue.

-Third, you can access the COMNAP Antarctic Facilities List, which incldes geospatial data for all the facilities, including vessels used by National Antarctic Programs for science and science support activities.
+Third, you can access the COMNAP Antarctic Facilities List, which includes geospatial data for all the facilities, including vessels used by National Antarctic Programs for science and science support activities.

-Finally, you can find information on the structure and adminstration of the National Antarctic Programs themselves by selecting a National Antarctic Program Member link down the right side column of this page.
+Finally, you can find information on the structure and adminstration of the National Antarctic Programs themselves by clicking on the “Our Members” tab and selecting a National Antarctic Program Member.

 COMNAP Antarctic Facilities Information and Map